davidrhyne/creative-single-page-site/README.md

 ### What I learned

-The number 1 take away is how the format the HTML when there will be multiple overlapping elements within a grid.
-Specifically, all the elements that will interact with each other need to be within the same grid.
+The primary take away is how to structure the HTML when there will be multiple overlapping elements within a grid.
+Specifically, all the interacting elements will need to be within the same grid.
 Secondly, CSS grid uses a parent to child relationship.
 Therefore, an element that will placed by the grid needs to be a child to the parent of the grid element.
 The child element may be a div that contains other elements, but grid will only place that container div.
 Grid will not be able to access any elements within the container div.

-Up until this project, I have found nature divisions within a website to wrap in their own section/div.
+Up until this project, I have found nature divisions within a website to create distinct section's/div's.
+For this project, the design and services sections were combined to allow their elements to overlap when CSS grid was used for the tablet and desktop resolutions.
+Likewise, sections for displaying the projects and navigating those projects (carousel) were combined into a single div to allow their elements to overlap as well.

+Going forward, I will be more aware of these overlapping elements and make sure to structure the HTML accordingly.

 ### Continued development